FIRST TIME BUYER

 What you need to know…

-You can get an indication of how much you can borrow by using our handy “how much can I borrow” calculator.
 The actual amount you can borrow will depend on your credit commitments, your regular monthly outgoings and how each lender assesses your income.

 The minimum deposit required is 5% of the property purchase price.
 Most lenders will allow the deposit to come from a gift and some lenders will even consider this being raised via a personal loan.
 There are government incentives to help boost your savings if you are a first time buyer.
 Depending on your circumstance you may either need to have a larger deposit or will perhaps want to put a larger deposit down, due to preferable interest rates.